udsingla/cse15l-lab-reports/lab1.md

 These commands do the following:
 1. `cd` - It stands for Change Directory, using `cd` along with the name of the repository takes you to that repository. `cd` on its own takes you to the home directory.
 Since we are already on the home directory of the remote server, we do not see a change when we run cd.
 2. `cd ~` - It takes us to the home directory as well.
 The benefit of this over `cd` is that we can follow it with another repository name on the home directory to go directly to it.
 For example `cd ~/perl5`.
+3. `ls <directory>` - I tried ls ~ which lists the contents of the home directory.
+4. `cat` - It concatenates the contents of the files given as input and outputs it to the terminal.

 To log out of the remote server in your terminal, you can use:\
 * Ctrl + D
 * Run the command `exit`.
+It should say logout and connection to ieng6.ucsd.edu closed.

 An example of running such commands is: \
 ![Image2](commands.png)